wasp-lang/haskell-handbook/forall.md

 However, there are other extensions that make use of `forall` keyword, and these are: `ScopedTypeVariables`, `RankNTypes` and `ExistentialQuantification`.
 All these extensions automatically enable `ExplicitForAll` extension, which means you don't need to enable it yourself when using any of these.
+There is also `TypeApplications` extension which interacts with `forall` and in that case you might want to use `ExplicitForAll` with it.

 Since `forall` is useful only when used with at least one of these extensions, let's take a look at how it is used in each one of those!